nubank/fklearn/docs/source/getting_started.rst

 Installation
 ------------

-The fklearn library is compatible only with Python 3.8+.
+The fklearn library is compatible only with Python 3.10+.
 In order to install it using pip, run:

 .. code-block:: bash

     pip install fklearn

-You can also install it from the source:
+You can also install it from the source. fklearn uses `uv <https://docs.astral.sh/uv/>`_ for dependency management:

 .. code-block:: bash

     # clone the repository
     git clone -b master https://github.com/nubank/fklearn.git --depth=1

     # open the folder
     cd fklearn

-    # install the dependencies
+    # install the dependencies (creates .venv, installs fklearn editable)
-    pip install -e .
+    uv sync

+    # or, with all optional extras (lgbm, xgboost, catboost, tools, demos, docs):
+    uv sync --all-extras

 If you are a macOS user, you may need to install some dependencies in order to use LGBM.
 If you have brew installed,